smallwat3r/synonym/README.md

 SYNONYM_THESAURUS_KEY=<API KEY>

 # Default language
-# List of languages available:
+# List of languages supported:
 #   en, fr, cs, el, es, da, de, hu,
 #   it, no, pl, pt, ro, ru, sk
 SYNONYM_SEARCH_LANG=en
 ```
-Note: if no language is set in .synonymrc, or specified in parameters, the default language
+Note: if no language is set in .synonymrc, or specified in parameters,
-will be fetched from the os (`$LANGUAGE` or `$LANG`).
-If not supported by Thesaurus, or
+the default language will be fetched from the os (`$LANGUAGE` or
-null, it will be set as default to `en_US`.
+`$LANG`).
+If not supported by the API, or null, it will be set as
+default to `en_US`.

 You are now all set-up to run synonym in your terminal.